webpush-channels/webpush-channels/docs/source/api/deprecation.rst

 client version is too old, or the service had been remplaced with a new and better service using a new API version.

-See details in :ref:`configuration` to activate deprecation.
+See details in configuration to activate deprecation.